 The Inn is a place to make friends as well as memories!

-You always have the option of socializing with other guests or maintaining your privacy, though the company of fellow travelers as well as the Innkeepers is what keeps many guests coming back again and again.
+You always have the option of socializing with other guests (with social distancing in mind) or maintaining your privacy, though the company of fellow travelers as well as the Innkeeper and staff is what keeps many guests coming back again and again.

 Everyone is invited to enjoy the evening wine service in the living room or the inn’s courtyard.
 You may even want to take a glass of wine to your room.
 Coffee, water, lemonade and iced tea are available all day.

-The owners of this historic bed and breakfast wish to make sure that, from the time you check in until the time you check out, you are completely comfortable and relaxed and have all the information you need to fully enjoy your St Augustine getaway.
+The owner and staff of this historic bed and breakfast wish to make sure that, from the time you check in until the time you check out, you are completely comfortable and relaxed and have all the information you need to fully enjoy your St. Augustine getaway.